 Outcomes could decrease the cost of health care.

-In this short video, Jannenga speaks with Scott Hebert, the co-founder of Strive Labs, about why outcomes tracking plays such a critical role in the push to improve population health.
-“In our quest towards improved quality of care, we’re now starting to understand the value equation that has to include outcomes—along with understanding how to decrease the cost of care,” she says.
-She also notes two things that must happen if rehab therapists want their outcomes to actually help move the population health needle: (1) they must use outcomes tools that are understood and appreciated across specialities, and (2) they must complete meaningful analysis of the data they collect.
+In a recent interview, Jannenga talked about why outcomes tracking plays such a critical role in the push to improve population health.
+“In our quest towards improved quality of care, we’re now starting to understand the value equation that has to include outcomes—along with understanding how to decrease the cost of care,” she said.
+She also noted two things that must happen if rehab therapists want their outcomes to actually help move the population health needle: (1) they must use outcomes tools that are understood and appreciated across specialities, and (2) they must complete meaningful analysis of the data they collect.

 Shifting the industry’s collective focus from individual care to overall health is a pretty big movement, and it certainly won’t happen overnight.
 After all, the art of healing is a long-held tradition in health care, and people will always need access to quality care.
 But, what if providers could prevent individuals from ever needing to seek care in the first place?
 What if we could reduce the number of musculoskeletal diagnoses and start focusing on creating a healthier population?
 It’s a lofty goal, but it’s possible with a strong, grassroots effort and the right tools in hand.